-Online, on the same platform, no later than 21 May 2019 at noon (12:00), French time.
+Online, on the same platform, no later than 7 May 2020 at noon (12:00), French time.
 Acknowledgement of receipt of electronic applications will be automatically sent to the project managers.

-2) By sending ANSES the certificate published online after the application has been submitted.
-One printed copy4 of this certificate, with all the required signatures, must be sent by post no later than 25 June 2019 at midnight (00:00), to the following address:
+2) By sending ANSES the certificate published by the platform after the application has been submitted.
+One printed copy4 of this certificate, with all the required signatures, must be sent by post no later than 30 June 2020 at midnight (00:00), to the following address:

+ANSES

+APR EST RF 2020

+ACI-COP-2-028

-ANSES APR EST RF 2019 ACI-COP-2-028 14 rue Pierre et Marie Curie F-94701 MAISONS-ALFORT Cedex France
+14 rue Pierre et Marie Curie

+F-94701 MAISONS-ALFORT Cedex, France